iszczesniak/cpp/unique_ptr/index.md

 ## An example

-The example below shows how easily we can get in trouble.
+The example below shows how easily we can run into the type, ownership, and exception handling problems.
 The compiler does not report problems with this broken code.

 {% highlight c++ %}
 {% include_relative problems.cc %}